By CVO Staff

-No, certificates do not carry a degree title.
-Though they can be earned at any time to effectively supplement either an undergraduate or graduate degree, certificates on their own will not be enough to qualify someone for a job that requires a college degree.
+No, certificate programs do not carry a degree title.
+Though they can be earned at any time to effectively supplement either an undergraduate degree or graduate degree, certificate programs on their own will not be enough to qualify someone for a job that requires a college degree or postsecondary education.

-There are two types of undergraduate degrees: associate degrees and bachelor’s degree.
-While two years of general education coursework are required to earn an Associate of Art, an Associate of Science, an Associate of Applied Art, or an Associate of Applied Science, a Bachelor’s of Art or Bachelor’s of Science requires four years of more focused studying.
-Both types of undergraduate degrees can lead to high-paying careers, though typically more opportunities are available for those with a bachelor’s degree.
-An associate degree is not required to earn a bachelor’s degree, but a bachelor’s degree is required to earn a higher-level graduate degree.
+There are two types of undergraduate credentials: associate’s degrees and bachelor’s credentials.
+While two years of general education coursework are required to earn an Associate of Art, an Associate of Science, an Associate of Applied Art, or an Associate of Applied Science, a Bachelor’s of Art or Bachelor’s of Science requires four years of more focused undergraduate studies.
+Both types of undergraduate programs can lead to high-paying careers, though typically more opportunities are available for those with a bachelor’s.
+An associate degree program is not required to earn a bachelor’s degree, but a bachelor’s program is required to earn a higher-level graduate degree.

 - Is an Associate in Nursing an Economical Way to Pursue a Bachelor’s Degree?